Impakter

 This is not the final page of a sci-fi novel, this is actually just the end of one of many possible gameplay timelines in “Civilisation VI: Gathering Storm,” a video game that immerses players in a world where their strategic choices on managing resources, land, the environment, power, diplomacy and technology – across the many eras in time – ultimately result in their victory or demise.

-This game is fun, but it is in fact more than that; it has the power to shape perspective.
-Yes, It may just be a video game, but the 21st Century global issues woven into the storyline can help educate players’ on the real-world significance and downstream implications of conflict, politics, technological advancement, and most importantly, climate change.
+This game is fun, but it is in fact more than that; it potentially has the power to shape perspective.
+Yes, It may just be a video game, but the 21st Century global issues woven into the storyline could help educate players’ on the real-world significance and downstream implications of conflict, politics, technological advancement, and climate change.

 Bridging the conceptual gap